How To Install Wood Flooring On Curved Stairs

 By Admin | July 17, 2023

-Step 6: Finishing Touches Once the flooring is installed, fill any nail or screw holes with wood filler.
-Sand the surface lightly to remove any imperfections and apply a sealant or polyurethane finish to protect the wood and enhance its appearance.
+Finishing Touches: Once the installation is complete, sand the entire surface to remove any rough edges or imperfections.
+Apply a sealant or finish to protect the wood flooring from wear and tear and enhance its aesthetic appeal.

 Installing Laminate Around Curved Staircase